-One of the best ways to really experience a country, its people and its culture, is to volunteer.
+A great way to experience a country, its people and its culture, is to volunteer.
 It might seem like a less glamorous way of using your holiday, but it’s definitely more rewarding.

 At school, we taught English, drama and music to children ranging from 5 – 20.
 They were all very eager to learn and it was certainly a different experience to teaching I have had in the UK (I was a swimming teacher for 5 years).

-The journey to school was one of the more memorable experiences – we took a Dala Dala to Stone Town and then changed onto another to the school.
-They drive extremely fast, and are often very overcrowded.
-We often ended up squashed between lots of people, kids, chickens and a fish going to market.
+The journey to school was one of the more memorable experiences – we took a Dala Dala (a bus) to Stone Town and then changed onto another to the school.
+They drive extremely fast and are often very overcrowded.
+We often ended up squashed between lots of people, kids, chickens and a fish going to the market.
 But they were very cheap – it cost around 30p to get to school and back.

 At the weekends, we were able to explore the island, which was fantastic.
 And our host also took us to a few of the poorer villages to give provisions to the families there.
 We met some amazing people, whose lives couldn’t be more different to ours.